 People who are fleeing domestic violence, including those living on-reserve, need ready access to safe emergency shelter.
-Many also need second-stage or transitional housing as they prepare for independent living after leaving an abusive relationship.
+Many also need second-stage or transitional housing as they prepare for independent living after leaving an abusive situation.

 We work closely with First Nations across Canada to ensure these essential services are available in their communities.
-Through our Shelter Enhancement Program (SEP) On-Reserve, we help pay for much-needed repairs and upgrades to existing shelters.
+Through our Shelter Enhancement Program (SEP) On-Reserve, we help pay for much-needed repairs to existing shelters.
 We also provide financial support to those looking to build new shelters or second-stage housing projects.

 Who is eligible for financial support?

 This program is open to all First Nations or First Nation housing organizations that operate housing for people fleeing domestic violence.

 What type of work is covered by this program?

 Financial support is available to create a new shelter or second-stage housing.
 Funding can also be provided for repairs to existing shelters or second-stage housing, including: